sirbrillig/phpcs-changed/README.md

 You can use `--standard` to specify a specific phpcs standard to run.
 This matches the phpcs option of the same name.

+You can use `--extensions` to specify a list of valid file extensions that phpcs should check.
+These should be separated by commas.
+This matches the phpcs option of the same name.

 You can also use the `-s` option to Always show sniff codes after each error in the full reporter.
 This matches the phpcs option of the same name.

 The `--error-severity` and `--warning-severity` options can be used for instructing the `phpcs` command on what error and warning severity to report.
 Those values are being passed through to `phpcs` itself.
 Consult `phpcs` documentation for severity settings.